 Our specialization also means we have a specific process in place when ‘quoting’ and discussing the coverages appropriate for your homeowners policy.
 Our process does a few things, the most important are:

-- By specializing, we can get access to some of the best insurance companies in Florida.
-The best choose to partner with us for the distribution of their policies because they recognize our process helps them shine.
+By focusing on personal risks, we can get access to some of the biggest insurance companies in Florida.
+These top carriers choose to partner with us for the distribution of their policies because they recognize our process helps them shine.
 Our clients get matched with the right company and coverages, and they don’t have to go through the unpleasant process of cancelling policies which don’t fit their model or carrying policies for houses which really aren’t their target market.
 Being covered right helps keep their/our customer the happiest when there is a claim, and helps the insurance company be profitable because we help them find the type of people and properties which fit their target market.

 To understand why this is important to us, you have to know our backgrounds.
 Michael and Allen both are from families of educators.
 Michael’s Mom is a superintendent of schools.
 Allen’s Mom, Allen’s wife, wife’s mom, and his Grandfather are/were all teachers.

 Michael and Allen both came from captive insurance agency backgrounds where the main focus was sales, not necessarily coverage discussions.
 Because of the massive shift and move in Florida towards policies that have more limitations and more exclusions (to try and keep rates down up while costs go up) it’s more important than ever to actually discuss what coverages you are getting and what coverages are available.
 I’d estimate more than 95% of the in force policies/quotes I review have only very basic coverage not to mention some pretty significant limitations that have NEVER even been discussed.